-0th level of distribution:
+0th level of distribution

-Central Programmable-Unit with I/O’s.
+Central Programmable-Unit (PU) with I/O’s.

-1st level of distribution:
+1st level of distribution

-System with distributed I/O’s and one central PU polling data.
-The I/O status is copied to/from I/O’s via a high speed bus systems.
+A system with 1st level of distribution has distributed I/O’s and one central PU polling data.
+The I/O status is copied to/from I/O’s via fast bus systems.

-2nd level of distribution:
+2nd level of distribution

-3rd level of distribution:
+3rd level of distribution

-A level 3 implementation also reduces the need for redundant control equipment.
+During service and when making changes, a level 3 implementation makes it possible to perform a selective shutdown.
+It also reduces the need for redundant control equipment.